• Skip to primary navigation

 monochrome wuxi china canal

-Listening to podcasts by people like Joe Rogan and Tim Ferriss means certain themes crop up again and again as a result of the type of people they interview.
+Listening to certain podcasts means certain themes crop up again and again as a result of the type of people they interview.

 That is, successful people.